A-amon/blog/README.md

 Postman is used to test the API provided and use the data returned locally before setting up fetch in app
 - Avoid spamming requests when re-rendering component upon updates

+## Styling
+This project follows the [5-1 SCSS Architecture](https://matthewelsom.com/blog/simple-scss-playbook.html) with some tweaks, according to file organization for React components.
+E.g. An additional folder for storing container-related styles.

 ## What I learnt
 ### Components' names conflict